varneberg/varneberg.github.io/Cheat_Sheets/INF226/Quiz/INF226_QUIZ_ANSWERS.md

 # INF226 QUIZ ANSWERS

-1. What is the definition of security?
+1. What is the definition of software security?
    * When a program functions according to the intentions in an adverserial enviroment

 2. What does software security logic consist of?
 And what are some examples of these?